Which place is cheaper, Oslo or Bratislava?

 Both Oslo and Bratislava are popular destinations to visit in the summer with plenty of activities.
 Many travelers come to Bratislava for the family-friendly experiences.
 Also, many visitors come to Oslo in the summer for the city activities and the family-friendly experiences.

 Bratislava is a little warmer than Oslo in the summer.
-The temperature in Bratislava is usually 23°C (73°F) in July, and Oslo stays around 18°C (64°F).
+The daily temperature in Bratislava averages around 23°C (73°F) in July, and Oslo fluctuates around 18°C (64°F).

 It's quite sunny in Oslo.
 The sun comes out a lot this time of the year in Bratislava.
 Bratislava usually receives around the same amount of sunshine as Oslo during summer.
-At this time of the year, Bratislava gets 255 hours of sunny skies, while Oslo receives 246 hours of full sun.
+Bratislava gets 255 hours of sunny skies, while Oslo receives 246 hours of full sun in the summer.

 In July, Bratislava usually receives less rain than Oslo.
-At this time of the year, Bratislava gets 63 mm (2.5 in) of rain, while Oslo receives 84 mm (3.3 in) of rain.
+Bratislava gets 63 mm (2.5 in) of rain, while Oslo receives 84 mm (3.3 in) of rain each month for the summer.

 Both Oslo and Bratislava during the autumn are popular places to visit.
 Many visitors come to Bratislava in the autumn for the shopping scene and the natural beauty of the area.
 Also, most visitors come to Oslo for the city's sights and attractions and the shopping scene during these months.

 In the autumn, Bratislava is much warmer than Oslo.
-Typically, the autumn temperatures in Bratislava in October are around 12°C (54°F), and Oslo is about 7°C (45°F).
+Typically, the autumn temperatures in Bratislava in October average around 12°C (54°F), and Oslo averages at about 7°C (45°F).

 In the autumn, Bratislava often gets more sunshine than Oslo.
 Bratislava gets 140 hours of sunny skies this time of year, while Oslo receives 86 hours of full sun.